AnastasiosTsio/SAR/task2/DESIGN.md

 ### QueueBroker
 The QueueBroker is responsible for managing message-based communication between tasks.
 It allows tasks to connect and accept messages over specific ports.
 QueueBroker abstracts the concept of brokers from traditional channels to message-based queues and provides the following key functionalities:

 - **accept(int port)**: Binds to a specific port and waits for incoming connections.
 When a connection is established, it returns a MessageQueue for handling communication.
+In order to achieve that we use the broker.connect from task1 that returns a channel in order to create a new MessageQueue for this channel.
 - **connect(String name, int port)**: Initiates a connection to a remote broker using the specified name and port.
 It returns a MessageQueue when the connection is successful.
+Same thing as the accept, we use the broker to connect to the port and return a MessageQueue

 Both accept and connect block until a connection is established, forming a MessageQueue that facilitates message transfer between endpoints.